 Depending on movements in foreign exchange rates, the foreign currency translation may have an adverse impact on our consolidated financial statements.
 We recorded these exchange gains and losses in the statements of operations.
-In 2010, 2011 and 2012, we had a foreign exchange loss of \$36.1 million, \$27.4 million and a gain of \$0.9 million, respectively.
-As a significant portion of our sales contracts was denominated in Euros, the slight appreciation of the Euro against the U.S. dollar, resulted in our recording of an exchange gain in 2012.
+In 2011, 2012 and 2013, we had a foreign exchange loss of \$27.4 million, a gain of \$0.9 million and a loss of \$13.6 million, respectively.
+The foreign exchange loss in 2013 was primarily resulted from the depreciation of the Euro against the U.S. dollar.

-Risk management
+Risk Management